German Sentence Structure

 Well done! 🎉

-Continue on to the next lesson on, where we'll learn how to Compare Things, in German.
+You’ve covered some important German sentence structures.
+Continue to the next lesson, where we’ll learn how to Compare Things in German.